HankB/GPIOD_Debian_Raspberry_Pi/README.md

 ## GPIO access

-This is not an issue with RPiOS and testiung with Debian has not yet been done.
+This is not an issue with RPiOS and testing with Debian has not yet been done.
 Ownership tweaks are listed in the `GPIOD_V1.6` branch.

 ## Status

+* 2025-12-03 Portions relating to the online docs are complete.
 * 2025-11-26 Revise this README.
 * 2025-11-26 Update CLI operations.